-Allocation: \$0
+Allocation: \$1,455,280.08

-The City has identified at least five Public Facilities projects with unmet needs totaling approximately \$31.5 million.
+The City has identified at least five Public Facilities projects with unmet needs totaling approximately decided to fund the reconstruction of Little River Park with CDBG-DR funding.

+\$31.5 million.
 The unmet need in Public Facilities is predominately parks and recreation.
-Given funding constraints and the reconstruction of both Briarwood and Plaza Towers Elementary schools, the City has chosen to assign a lower priority to Public Facilities.
+The City has